Jalal-ud-Din Khalji: Siege of Mandawar

-Siege of Jhain
+Battle of Jhain

 In 1291, Jalal-ud-din marched across the Karauli region to Jhain, a town that guarded the approaches to the Chahamana capital Ranthambore.
 A reconnaissance party of the Delhi army, led by Qara Bahadur, defeated a Chahamana contingent.
 Jalal-ud-din then sent a larger detachment to besiege the Jhain fort.
 When the invaders reached within two farsangs of the fort, a Chahamana army led by Gardan Saini came out of the fort and engaged them in a battle.
 The Delhi army emerged victorious, and Gardan Saini was killed in action.
 The invaders then pursued the retreating Chahamana soldiers across Chambal, Kunwari and Banas rivers.
 The remaining Chahamana contingents stationed at Jhain then evacuated the fort, and retreated to Ranthambore.

 Following this victory, the invaders engaged in plunder, and dismantled the Jhain fort.
 Jalal-ud-din, an iconoclast, broke the non-Islamic idols, although he admired their sculpture and carvings.

 The Miftah al-Futuh, written by his courtier Amir Khusrau, claims that thousands of defenders were killed in the siege of Jhain, while the Delhi army lost only one Turkic soldier.

 The Sultan was always hostile to Hindus.
 According to Ziauddin Barani, Jalaluddin is believed to have said.